A Beginner’s Guide to Rainbow Shark Care

 As mentioned earlier, rainbow sharks dwell towards the bottom of the rivers they inhabit.

-They imitate this behavior in captivity as well.
 Which is why you should avoid putting any other fish that tends to dwell at the bottom in the aquarium.
-Instead, go for fish that dwell in the middle or upper levels of the tank.

 This would avoid any territorial issues and consequently, aggression among the fish.